aleimba/bac-genomics-scripts/po2group_stats/README.md

 - **-cut\_i**=_float_, **-cut\_inclusion**=_float_

-    Percentage inclusion cutoff for genomes in a group, has to be > 0 and <= 1.
+    Percentage inclusion cutoff for genomes in a group per OG, has to be > 0 and <= 1.
 Cutoff will be rounded according to the genome number in each group and has to be > the rounded exclusion cutoff in this group. \[default = 0.9\]

 - **-cut\_e**=_float_, **-cut\_exclusion**=_float_